Notes to Insolubles

 19. This claim, which Spade (1981, p.
 120) called the “Converse Bradwardine Principle” is far from innocuous.
 If Spade is right in attributing it to Bradwardine, it commits him to holding that all propositions, not just insolubles, signify that they are true, in addition to whatever else they may signify.
 (For the proof, see Spade’s online document: A Proof Concerning Bradwardine’s Theory.)
 And this in turn commits him to accepting ‘semantic ascent’, with serious and puzzling consequences for his theory of contradiction and his propositional logic.
 In particular, if Spade is right, it requires Bradwardine to reject reductio as an object-linguistically valid inference form.
 (For a discussion of these matters, see Spade 1981, especially pp. 125–34.)

-All of this has been challenged by Read (2002, pp. 211-12), who maintains that Bradwardine did not hold the so called “Converse Bradwardine Principle,” did not hold that all propositions signify that they are true (although he held that insolubles do), was not committed to ‘semantic ascent’ in general, and did not therefore have to abandon reductio in the object-language.
-(See the further discussion in the section The “Converse Bradwardine Principle” in the supplementary document.)
+All of this was challenged in Read (2002, pp. 211–12), who maintains that Bradwardine did not hold the so called “Converse Bradwardine Principle”, did not hold that all propositions signify that they are true (although he held that insolubles do), was not committed to ‘semantic ascent’ in general, and did not therefore have to abandon reductio in the object-language.
+(See the further discussion in the section The “Converse Bradwardine Principle” in Spade’s online document.)

-20. Variations of Bradwardine's theory, sometimes combined with elements from other views, were held by several anonymous authors (see Spade 1975, items IV, VIII and XII), as well as by Albert of Saxony, Henry Hopton, John Buridan, John of Holland, John Hunter (or Huntman, Venator), Paul of Pergula, Ralph Strode, Richard Lavenham, and Robert Fland.
+20. Variants of Bradwardine’s theory, sometimes combined with elements from other views, were held by several anonymous authors (see Spade 1975, items IV, VIII and XII), as well as by William Heytesbury (see Section 3.3), John Buridan (see Section 3.5), Albert of Saxony (see Section 3.6), John of Holland, Henry Hopton, John Hunter (or Huntman, Venator), Paul of Pergula, Ralph Strode, Richard Lavenham, and Robert Fland (or rather, Eland—see Read and Thakkar 2016).
 See Spade 1975, and Spade 1981, p.
 123 n.
 32, and Pironet 2008.

-21. However, the notion of “relevant” clearly relates to the theory of Obligationes (q.v.).
-Much of Bradwardine's, Swyneshed's and Heytesbury's treatises uses the terminology of Obligationes-treatises.
+21. In fact, the notion of “relevant” clearly relates to the theory of Obligationes (q.v.).
+Much of Bradwardine’s, Swyneshed’s and Heytesbury’s treatises uses the terminology of Obligationes-treatises.
 For a discussion of these notions and some of the complications with them, see Spade 1983.
+See also note 28 below.

-23. Note that Swyneshed is here taking the notion of “contradictories” as a syntactical notion, so that it in effect means “a proposition and its negation.”
+23. Note that Swyneshed is here taking the notion of “contradictories” as a syntactical notion, so that it in effect means “a proposition and its negation”.
 Other authors had an Aristotelian, semantic notion of contradictories, according to which contradictories are propositions that cannot be either true together or false together but must have opposite truth values.
-But Swyneshed's third conclusion is striking, whether put in terms of “contradictories” or in terms of a proposition and its negation..
-See further Read (2008b pp. 215 ff.) and Dutilh Novaes (2008 §§3.4 and 3.7).
+But Swyneshed’s third conclusion is striking, whether put in terms of “contradictories” or in terms of a proposition and its negation.
+See further Read (2008b pp. 215 ff.) and Dutilh Novaes (2008a §§3.4 and 3.7).

-24. For some of the parties in the controversy, see in Spade 1975: the anonymous item III, as well as the entries there for Anthony de Monte, John of Wesel, Paul of Pergula, the Logica magna attributed to Paul of Venice, Robert Fland, Roger Roseth, and William Heytesbury.
+24. For some of the parties in the controversy, see in Spade 1975: the anonymous item III, as well as the entries there for Anthony de Monte, John of Wesel, Paul of Pergula, the Logica magna attributed to Paul of Venice, Robert Eland (or Fland—see note 20), Roger Roseth, and William Heytesbury.

 27. Heytesbury may win the competition.
-See the anonymous items V, VII, VIII, XII, XIII, XXIII in Spade 1975, and the entries there for Angelo of Fossombrone, Gaetano di Thiene, John of Constance, John Dumbleton, John of Holland, John Hunter (Huntman, Venator), John of Wesel, John Wyclif, Paul of Pergula, the Logica magna attributed to Paul of Venice, Ralph Strode, and Robert Fland.
+See the anonymous items V, VII, VIII, XII, XIII, XXIII in Spade 1975, and the entries there for Angelo of Fossombrone, Gaetano di Thiene, John of Constance, John Dumbleton, John of Holland, John Hunter (Huntman, Venator), John of Wesel, John Wyclif, Paul of Pergula, the Logica magna attributed to Paul of Venice, Ralph Strode, and Robert Eland (or Fland—see note 20).

-29. See the anonymous items VII and XII in Spade 1975, and the entries there for John of Holland and John Hunter (Huntman, Venator).
+29. See the anonymous items VII and XII in Spade 1975, the entries there for John of Holland and John Hunter (Huntman, Venator), and Pironet 2008.

 31. There is some dispute over the authenticity of this work.
-Still, the theory is genuinely Wyclif's, even if this text is not.
-See the discussion in Wyclif 1984, xxiii-xxviii.
+Still, the theory is genuinely Wyclif’s, even if this text is not.
+See the discussion in Wyclif [W-SI], xxiii–xxviii.

 32. For example, Buridan, Sophismata VIII.13, concerns the ingenious proposition ‘Socrates knows the proposition written on the wall to be doubtful to him’, where it is supposed that this proposition is the only proposition written on the wall, that Socrates sees it and is in a state of doubt about its truth, and that furthermore Socrates knows he is in that state of doubt.
 Is the proposition true or not?
 Since it is stipulated that Socrates does know that he doubts the proposition, it would seem to be true.
 But how can Socrates simultaneously know and doubt the same proposition?
 Again (VIII.18), Socrates wants to eat if and only if Plato wants to eat, since Socrates likes company at meals.
 But Plato is angry at Socrates and, out of perverse spite, wants to eat if and only if Socrates does not want to eat.
 Does Socrates want to eat or not?
 The literature abounds in such delightful examples.